bijualbert/eops_tf_modules/apps/ec2_standalone/README.md

 you may wish to override the *ami* to a newer or AP release.
 - variable "ami_id" {}

 you may also want to override the instance_type.
-This is best done in your stack definition in the <env>.tfvars so that you can size to the environment.
+This is best done in your stack definition in the env.tfvars so that you can size to the environment.
 - variable "instance_type" {}

 Want more servers?
 Override this setting in your stack.
-Again, this should be done in your <env>.tfvars so that the stack is sized correctly.
+Again, this should be done in your env.tfvars so that the stack is sized correctly.
 - variable "number_servers" {}